jarun/buku/README.md

                            delete oldtag, if no newtag
-      -j, --json           Json formatted output for -p and search --noprompt           do not show the prompt, run and exit -o, --open [N]       open bookmark at DB index N in browser open a random index if N is omitted --shorten N/URL      fetch shortened url from tny.im service accepts either a DB index or a URL --expand N/URL       expand a tny.im shortened url
+      -j, --json           Json formatted output for -p and search --noprompt           do not show the prompt, run and exit -o, --open [...]     open bookmarks in browser by DB index accepts indices and ranges
+                           open a random index, if no arguments --shorten N/URL      fetch shortened url from tny.im service accepts either a DB index or a URL --expand N/URL       expand a tny.im shortened url